 Conversely, if parents neglect or abuse their offspring, then these children learn to see themselves as bad and, therefore, unlovable.
 As mistreated children unconsciously blame themselves for their parent’s behavior, a sense shame and anxiety becomes fused with their core identity.
 These children believe they must win their parent’s love, as their survival depends on it.
 Survival psychology dictates that abused children repeatedly search for love from parents who do not meet the developmental needs of their offspring.
 Unable to perceive that it is their parents who are incapable or unwilling to nurture them effectively, abused kids fruitlessly attempt to prove that they are lovable.
-Each subsequent rejection or unmet need by parents cements deep seated fears that they are unlovable children, leading to the development of a shame based identity and abandonment anxiety.
+Each subsequent rejection or unmet need by parents cement deep seated fears that they are unlovable children, leading to the development of a shame based identity, abandonment anxiety, and childhood attachment trauma.

 What Is Attachment Hunger?

-Attachment hunger is driven by deep longing for secure bonding that did not occur with parental figures in childhood.
+Attachment hunger is driven by a deep longing for secure bonding that did not occur with parental figures in childhood.
 In essence, attachment hunger is fuelled by unmet but essential developmental needs.
-The formation of a shame based identity further feeds the child’s false belief that they are unlovable, and leads to panic as they yearn for acceptance from rejecting or abandoning parents.
+The formation of a shame based identity further feeds the child’s false belief that they are unlovable and leads to panic as they yearn for acceptance from rejecting or abandoning parents.

 As children grow into adults with unmet attachment needs, they may either cling frantically and/or withdraw into an anxious, avoidant stance in relation to their parents, intimate partners or friends.
 Because their childhood needs remain unfulfilled, these adults continue to suffer from both a deep seated attachment hunger and a shame based identity that motivates their behavior, leading to chronic low self worth and relationship difficulties.
-These problems may be conscious or unconscious, but are almost always accompanied by anxiety, insecurity and feelings of worthlessness.
+These attachment hunger problems may be conscious or unconscious, but are almost always accompanied by anxiety, insecurity and feelings of worthlessness.

 How Do Troubled Parents and Attachment Trauma Relate To Each Other?

 Parents who are unable or unwilling to nurture their children may suffer from personality disorders, such as narcissism, and/or addictive behaviors.
 ‘Love’ may be conditional, at best, or non existent at worst, due to self absorption, lack of perception of their child’s needs and absence of empathy.